Tracking the potentially historic US winter storm in maps and charts

 Potentially dangerous ice

-The cold accompanying the storm is likely to intensify its effects, speeding up snow and ice buildup on roads, complicating cleanup efforts and raising concerns for residents who could be left without heat if power is lost.
+The cold accompanying the storm is intensifying its effects, speeding up snow and ice buildup on roads, complicating cleanup efforts and leaving hundreds of thousands without power.

-In places with significant snow and ice accumulation, travel problems and power outages could extend into early next week.
+In places with significant snow and ice accumulation, travel problems and power outages could extend into the week.

 This map shows the potential for widespread ice accumulation over the next three days:

-As the storm progresses, CNN will also be tracking the extent of electricity disruptions:
+As the storm progresses, CNN is also tracking the extent of electricity disruptions:

 The-CNN-Wire